nrwl/nx/docs/shared/recipes/nx-release/configure-custom-registries.md

 ### Update the Version Step

 The version step of Nx Release is responsible for determining the new version of the package.
 If you have set the `version.generatorOptions.currentVersionResolver` to 'registry', then Nx Release will check the remote registry for the current version of the package.

-Note: If you do not use the 'registry' current version resolver, then this step is not needed.
+**Note:** If you do not use the 'registry' current version resolver, then this step is not needed.

-To set a custom registry for the current version lookup, add the registry to the `currentVersionResolverMetadata` in the project configuration:
+To set custom registry options for the current version lookup, add the registry and/or tag to the `currentVersionResolverMetadata` in the project configuration:

 ```json project.json
 {